sfwnisme/school-management-system/README.md

 ### Tu 24/09/2024

-- [x] delete button of the `table-layer.tsx` disabled in all pages include the current user table row, thus I need to solve this issue the next session.
+- [x] delete button of the `table-layer.tsx` disabled in all pages include the current user's table row, thus I need to solve this issue the next session.
 - [x] instructor delete.
 - [x] fix: all pages loading delay.
 - [x] fix: all pages error UI.
 - [x] fix: delete button visibility for current user and common ids for other tables

+### Sat 28/09/2024 & Sun 29/09/2024

+- [x] dynamic error handling for all the endpoints(create,update, delete, and reset password for user endpoint).
+- [x] students, departments, and subjects get and delete endpoints

 ### Backlog